AAdewunmi/OnlineLibraryManagementSystem/README.md

 ## What are the nice to have!

+1. Admin -> allow user to add/delete/edit users.
-1. Add a main GUI
+2. Add a main GUI
-2. Add a GUI for the librarian
+3. Add a GUI for the librarian
-3. Add a GUI for the student
+4. Add a GUI for the student
-4. Add a database to store the books
+5. Add a database to store the books